 Firstly, it's crucial to understand that Fail2ban should not be your sole security measure.
 Some may mistakenly believe it can replace firewall rules, but that is not the case.

 Additionally, disabling password authentication and relying solely on SSH key authentication may lessen the need for Fail2ban.
-However, I still advocate for its use as an additional layer of security.

 Installation